Ytimed2020/Ytimed2020.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Have a happy day!
+Have a happy day! 😊

-My name is Yudong Yang, I am an undergraduate students  and currently working as a research assistant at Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences (CAS), where my mentors are Lan Wang, Nan Yan and Rongfeng Su!
+I am Yudong Yang, an undergraduate student currently working as a Research Assistant at the Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences (CAS), under the supervision of Lan Wang, Nan Yan, and Rongfeng Su.

-Before joining SIAT, I have interned in companies such as Sensetime, Xbotpark Robotics etc. And was a visiting student at SIAT etc. !
+Prior to joining SIAT, I gained valuable experience through internships at leading companies and institutions, including Sensetime, Xbotpark Robotics, and as a visiting student at SIAT.

-My research interests include: speech AAI , speech LLM, Multi-Model etc.
+My research interests lie in speech AI, speech LLM, and multi-modal learning.

-# 🔥 News
-- *2025.05*: Our two work was accepted by INTERSPEECH2025.
-- *2025.03*: Our one work was accepted by (Nature) Scientific Data, 🔥Release AUSpeech database😊!!!
-- *2025.02*: Our one work was accepted by IEEE/ACM Transactions on Audio, Speech, and Language Processing.
-- *2024.11*: Our one work won 1st in the SLT2024 workshop and accepted to INTERSPEECH2025
-- *2024.09*: Our two work was accepted by ISCSLP2024, 🔥Release MSDM database and MSDM Challenge😊!!!
-- *2024.08*: Our one work was accepted by ICSR2024, Winner of the Best Paper Award.
-- *2024.06*: Our one work was accepted by INTERSPEECH2024.
-- *2023.12*: Our one work was accepted by ICASSP2024.

 [//]: # ()
 [//]: # (# 📝 Publications )